SPINNING FISHING COMBOS

 The G.Loomis GCX Bass Spinning Rod is built with the quality and craftsmanship that G.Loomis is known for.

-features amazing actions and innovative custom design that bass fishermen have come to expect from the
+amazing actions and innovative custom design that bass fishermen have come to expect from the brand that

-brand that refuses to compromise on quality.
-The G. Loomis rod blanks are highly durable blanks with
+refuses to compromise on quality.
+The G. Loomis rod blanks are highly durable blanks with powers and

-powers and actions to boost the effectiveness on the water.
-The SeaGuide Hero One guides are ultra
+actions to boost the effectiveness on the water.
+The SeaGuide Hero One guides are ultra lightweight, and they

 SPINNING FISHING REELS